vojay-dev/vojay-dev.github.io/_posts/2024-11-04-ai-bottleneck.md

 > I was chatting with a founder about their data capabilities.
 The conversation brought up, "Do I have enough data to use AI?"
 Yes, she does.
 However, my perspective is that human capital is the limitation.
 Am I wrong?
 Are there AI tools which have drag-and-drop functionality?

 This question highlights a common misconception in the field of AI: that data volume is the primary barrier to realize AI projects.
 While data is essential, the true bottleneck often lies elsewhere.
 So, what's the real hurdle?
-It's **human expertise**—the technical skills necessary to effectively make use of AI technologies.
+It's **human expertise**, so the technical skills necessary to effectively make use of AI technologies.

 # The Misconception of Data Quantity